Chewwi7/Intro-to-Software-Engineering-Project/Project Planning/Team Assignments.md

 ## Constant Nortey | [Resume](https://github.com/Chewwi7/Intro-to-Software-Engineering-Project/blob/main/Project%20Planning/TeamResumes/ConstantNorteyResume.md)

-​	Constant is the full-stack lead who will be helping with both the front and backends of the code.
+​	Constant is the full-stack lead who will be helping with both the front and back end of the code.
 He will also help with video presentations.

 ## Alexis McGruder | [Resume](https://github.com/Chewwi7/Intro-to-Software-Engineering-Project/blob/main/Project%20Planning/TeamResumes/AlexisMcGruderResume.md)